-Section Proposed amendmnet 192 -Salaries Date of deduction of TDS on ESOP issued by eligible start-up u/s 80-IAC to its employees has been deferred to 14 days from the earliest of expiry of 60 months from the end of relevant financial year (ie year of exercise) or - date of sale of such security or sweat equity share by assessee or - the date when assessee ceases to be employee of the person However, TDS amount shall be computed based on the rates in force for financial year in which such securities are allotted or transferred (ie on exercise).
+Section Amendment 192 -Salaries Date of deduction of TDS on ESOP issued by eligible start-up u/s 80-IAC to its employees has been deferred to 14 days from the earliest of - expiry of 60 months from the end of relevant financial year (i.e. year of exercise) or - date of sale of such security or sweat equity share by assessee or - the date when assessee ceases to be employee of the person However, TDS amount shall be computed based on the rates in force for financial year in which such securities are allotted or transferred (i.e. on exercise).
 194A - Interest other than Interest on securities Cooperative society having gross turnover of more than Rs.
-50 crores in immediately preceding year is required to deduct tax at the rate of 10% on interest payment if: - The amount exceeds Rs.
-50,000 in case of senior citizen; and - The amount exceeds Rs 40,000 in any other case.
+50 crores in immediately preceding year is required to deduct tax at the rate of 10% on interest payment if: The amount exceeds Rs.
+50,000 in case of senior citizen; and The amount exceeds Rs 40,000 in any other case.
+Central government to be empowered with absolute authority to provide an exemption from deduction of tax or deduction at the lower rate for entire section 194A instead of issuing notifications clause wise or sub-section wise.

-Section Proposed amendmnet 194C - Payment to Contractors Contracts for manufacturing of goods based on the requirements / specification of a customer by using materials provided by customers or its associates will now be covered under the scope of work.
+Section Amendment 194C - Payment to Contractors Contracts for manufacturing of goods based on the requirements / specification of a customer by using materials provided by customers or its associates will now be covered under the scope of work.
 Earlier only material provided by customer was covered and entities used related parties/ associates to circumvent aforesaid provisions.
 The term 'Associate' is referred to in Section 40A(2)(b).
 194 J - Fees for professional or technical services TDS on payments for fees for technical services has been reduced from 10% to 2% .
 Other payments such as professional fees, royalty, director remuneration would continue with the existing TDS rate of 10% .
-Deductor may have a challenge in differentiating between a technical services and professional services & technical consultancy included under professional services.
-194K - Income in respect of units Payment of any income to a resident in respect of units of mutual funds, units from administrator of the specified undertaking or units of specified company, shall be liable to TDS at the rate of 10% , if aggregate payment exceeds INR 5,000 during the financial year.
+Deductor may have a challenge in differentiating between a technical services and professional services / technical consultancy included under professional services.
+TDS on royalty income arising to a person (resident) by way of sale , distribution or exhibition of cinematographic films shall be deducted at the rate of 2% (similar to fees for technical services).

-Section Proposed amendmnet 194LC - Interest on loan / long term bond, etc The benefit of lower rate of TDS at 5% has been extended for a further period of 3 years (ie upto 30 June 2023).
-In respect of issue of any long term bond or Rupee denominated bo listed on a recognised stock exchange in any International Financial Services Centre (IFSC) on or after 1st April, 2020 but before 1st July 2023 shall have lower TDS rate of 4% as against 5% for other cases.
-194LD - Interest to FII & QFI • Similar to Sec 194LC, the benefit of lower rate of TDS at 5% has been extended for a further period of 3 years (ie upto 30 June 2023).
+Section Amendment 194K - Income in respect of units Payment of any income to a resident in respect of units of mutual funds, units from administrator of the specified undertaking or units of specified company, shall be liable to TDS at the rate of 10%, if aggregate payment exceeds INR 5,000 during the financial year.
+It is clarified that tax shall be deducted only in respect of dividend component and no tax shall be deduced on the payments which are in the nature of capital gains arising on repurchase / redemption of units.
+194LC - Interest on loan / long term bond, etc The benefit of lower rate of TDS at 5% has been extended for a further period of 3 years (i.e. up to 30 June 2023).
+In respect of issue of any long term bond or Rupee denominated bond listed on a recognised stock exchange in any International Financial Services Centre (IFSC) on or after 1st April, 2020 but before 1st July 2023 shall have lower TDS rate of 4% as against 5% for other cases.
+194LD - Interest to FII & QFI Similar to Sec 194LC, the benefit of lower rate of TDS at 5% has been extended for a further period of 3 years (i.e. up to 30 June 2023).
 Further, the lower rate of 5% has been extended to interest payable on municipal debt securities during the period 1 April 2020 to 30 June 2023.